 Become a shore crew volunteer

-An important role with responsibility for ship-to-shore communications with our rescue vessels and the boating public.
+This is an important role with responsibility for ship-to-shore communications with our rescue vessels and the boating public.
 Our Radio Operators take trip reports, issue weather forecast and handle any emergency incidents we have out on the water.
-They work closely with other emergency services, require good communications skills, a good level of hearing and the ability to work under pressure and to multi-task are needed.
+They work closely with other emergency services, require good communications skills, a good level of hearing and the ability to work under pressure and to multi-task when needed.
 A Maritime VHF Radio Operator Certificate is required, which we provide training for at no cost to you.

 This shore based role is suited to people with extensive experience in the management of teams and projects.
 Specialist training is available, but an understanding of the CIMS (Coordinated Incident Management System) is required.
 With the right training you will become part of the team working with other agencies to manage search and rescue missions.